eisenefaust/factorio_tricks_iceberg/README.md

 - smart belt turn off (with pipette and place)
 - pick placing or Q placing (hotkey `q`)

-- Recyclers adding to total production count
+- Recyclers adding to total production count (discovered by the bestest, brightest, most competent speedrunner known as pantabo1). useful for gc achievment -> craft gc in emp, put those into combinator assembler, then into a recycler that goes back into the assembler. reason for being useful despite no productivity bonus: low additional cost of copper wire in addition to the gc. saves recyclers and there was another few reasons which i dont remember.
 - zippering from Zaspar's TAS
 - bot queue management
-- Using achievment for esrly warning of attack
+- Using achievment for early warning of attack
 - Decon planner specifics in general: ghost types, fruits, items etc
 - land mine spam
 - wall ship
-- Thruster stacking
+- Thruster stacking: you can put another row of thrusters behind already existing ones when you go more than 100 (?) tiles behind them. useful because of extra speed without added width which would otherwise slow you down.
 - Manual wiring of power poles, especially to isolate power networks, like in the old 100% power plant for pumps, and Aquilo for the water bootstrap
-- Quality ice
+- Quality ice: uncommon ice from fulgora or from space dropped to aquilo to craft uncommon cryo science to save one rocket.
 - Trees on vulcanus for achievment
 - Nukes for cliffs
 - moving the storage chest for faster bot beacon decon
-- Cars to bridge lava
+- Cars to bridge lava. cars hitbox in general -> can put the car essentially on top of inserters. can allow for stupid setups (look up antis fulgora island design)
 - Construction belt
 - using boilers to filter fuel from mixed lanes
 - prerotate in general